M1 (İzmir Metro): Further extensions and plans

-The M1 line will be further extended from Kaymakamlık, which is under construction, to Güzelbahçe.
+The M1 line will be further extended from Kaymakamlık to Güzelbahçe.
 This 13.6 km extension is planned to have another 11 stations.

 Stations

-There are 17 stations on the M1 line, all with handicapped access.
+There are 24 stations on the M1 line, all with handicapped access.
 Most of the stations are underground with the following exceptions: Bölge, Halkapınar and Sanayi stations are at-grade; Hilal and Stadyum stations are on viaducts; and Bornova station is in a splitting tunnel.
 Each station has a platform length of 125 m.

-As of September 2020, all stations charge a standard fare (₺4.7) from standard İzmirim Kart owners for the first ride.
+As of September 2020, all stations charge a standard fare (₺13) from standard İzmirim Kart owners for the first ride.

 Links to the transportation network include: transfer to İZBAN at both Halkapınar and Hilal stations; to ESHOT and İZULAŞ buses via Bornova, Evka 3, Fahrettin Altay, Halkapınar, Konak and Üçyol stations; to İZDENİZ ships via Konak station; TCDD Taşımacılık trains via Basmane station; and to Konak Tram via Fahrettin Altay, Halkapınar and Konak.